 What is the aesthetic difference between a moped, scooter, and motorcycle?

 You can usually tell a motorcycle apart from a scooter by looking at it.
 The engine is located in the front of the bike.
 There’s no footrest, so you need to swing your leg up and over the side to get on.
 A motorcycle’s engine is louder, and it has more options for accessories like spoilers.
 It also has a dual-clutch transmission as opposed to the automatic transmissions found in smaller motorbikes.

 It’s easier to get mopeds and scooters confused since they look so similar.
 Unlike motorcycles, they both have a footrest platform and engines located in the back.
 They are both smaller than motorcycles, which makes them better for beginners.
-However, a scooter has pedals, while most modern mopeds don’t.
+However, a moped has pedals, while most modern scooters don’t.

-Another key difference between the three involves wheel size.
+The Motorcycle Legal Foundation points out another key difference between the three involving wheel size.
 Any bike with wheels measuring over 16 inches is considered a motorcycle.
 Mopeds and scooters can have wheels measuring anywhere from 10 to 16 inches.
 Larger wheels are generally more popular among cyclists because they can handle high speeds.
 But, since mopeds and scooters don’t go as fast as motorcycles, they can afford to have smaller wheels.

 If the motorbike has an engine size of 50cc or less, it’s considered a moped.
 Scooters have a bigger range of engines, with the most common being 50cc, 150cc, and 250cc.
 Anything with an engine above 250cc is classified as a motorcycle, and some can even have engines of 1000cc or over.